ArticaineInfiltration/ShardSafe_Public/README.txt

 For Windows, run this powershell script to generate ssl keys (required) in the same directory as the app
 > openssl req -x509 -newkey rsa:2048 -nodes -keyout localhost-key.pem -out localhost.pem -days 365

+CLOUD ACCOUNS OAUTH management
+Google Drive:
+    please include the google client secret json file in the main folder of the app titled : 'google_client_secret_file.json'

+OneDrive:
+    After setting up the .env file via setup.py, please copy your clientID and client secret into the fields in .env

 then, run this:
     (venv) > py run.py
     // those that need to change py to python or python3, pls use that